DUI Lawyer Halifax – Impaired Driving Defence in Nova Scotia

 This site is dedicated exclusively to impaired driving defence in Halifax and throughout Nova Scotia.

-Speak with Laura McCarthy about your Halifax DUI charge.
+Speak with Laura about your case.
 Call 902-499-1597.

 Serious DUI Allegations Require Immediate, Specialized Defence